raymonepping/IBM-HashiCorp-Datastax/README.md

 # Modern Data Infrastructure with Astra DB through IaC

+This repository contains examples to:
+1. Set up and manage an Astra Database by the use of Terraform (this [README.md](./README.md))
+2. Manage Capacity Groups and their databases (see [README-scaling.md](./README-scaling.md))

 ## Business Value: Astra vs Self-Managed Cassandra

 ### Why Choose DataStax Astra Over Self-Managed Cassandra?